 As my kids have gotten older, I am going to be honest that most days I feel like I am winging it in the parenting department.
 As they say, bigger kids = bigger challenges!
 There are times that I feel like I am totally connecting with my kids and other times that I think we are on different planets.
-Sometimes I don’t know how to talk to my tween and big kids.
+Sometimes I don’t know how to talk to my tween and teen.
 But there are a few things I do to keep the lines of communication open with my older kids and to let them know how much I care about them.
-I’m sharing Six Ways To Connect with Your Big Kids that every parent can do!
+I’m sharing Six Ways To Connect with Your Tweens and Teens that every parent can do!

 One of the easiest ways to connect with your kids is to make time to be alone with them.
 Whether it is running errands together or a dedicated time each week that you have breakfast together, it is important to set aside this time.
 My husband and I have a long standing tradition taking one of our kids out to breakfast every Friday.
 Each of the kids ends up with one or two days a month with one of us.
 It is one of our favorite times of the week and the kids really looking forward to it.